 Mr. Rivera attempted to avoid the accident by quickly moving his motorcycle to the right; however the car made an extremely wide turn.
 Mr. Rivera eventually was pinned between the motorcycle and the car, causing a near amputation of his left arm.

-The trial lawyers at Wolf & Pravato, P.A., who are Ft.
+The trial lawyers at Wolf and Pravato, P.A., who are Ft.
 Lauderdale motorcycle accident attorneys, filed a lawsuit in Broward County, Florida.

 TRUCK AND PEDESTRIAN ACCIDENT - $1 Million Settlement ▼